mahfujarr/Xpense/readme.md

 ## File Breakdown

 - `DB_conn.php` — Manages your database connection (assuming you're using MySQL or similar).
-- `config.php` — Config settings for the app (likely includes DB credentials or site config).
+- `config.php` — Config settings for the app.
 - `index.php` — The default page that serves everything up.
 - `initiateDB.sql` — SQL script to create databases/tables to run the app.
 - `assets/` — Styles, images, scripts, etc.